 Venafi senior threat intelligence analyst, Jing Xie, was interviewed by Application Security Week about the challenges of securing code-signing certificates.
 Watch the video below to learn why there are such distinct differences between the PKI teams providing private keys and the developers who are using them to sign code.

-Learn how easily you can secure the code-signing process using a robust platform for machine identity protection.
+Learn how easily you can secure the code-signing process using a robust platform for machine identity management.
 Contact us.